-Now, astringents can be a great part of any skincare routine, helping to:
+Now, astringents (witch hazel, especially) can be a great part of any skincare routine, helping to:

 First, witch hazel can definitely help control excess oil production.
-It’s naturallyastringent, and it contains anti-inflammatory and antiseptic properties that can help control acne and oil - whether it’s in an astringent formula, in a moisturizer, or in a cleanser.
+It’s naturally astringent; witch hazel contains anti-inflammatory and antiseptic properties that can help control acne and oil - whether it’s in an astringent formula, in a moisturizer, or in a cleanser.

-Antiseptic means that witch hazel can totally help with cuts and scrapes, too.
+Antiseptic means that using witch hazel on cuts and scrapes can totally help, too.
 Plus, it’s less likely to over-dry or aggravate small wounds.

 The natural tannins in witch hazel can also calm redness or irritation, which can be particularly helpful for temporarily calming:

 Pep Rally Face Serum